achingbrain/build-cat/README.md

 ## Photos

-The Meccano skeleton (it's legs have since been lengthened), show my shoddy glue gun work.
-You can see the Maestro board next to it:
+The Meccano skeleton showing my shoddy glue gun work.
+The servo is glued into the remains of the original plastic skeleton which has holes drilled into it to mount Meccano bits on.
+The legs have since been lengthened and you can also see the Maestro board sitting next to it.

 ![Meccano skeleton](https://raw.github.com/achingbrain/build-cat/master/assets/skeleton.jpg)